Excel SUMIFS with Dates

 - SUM Range: Sum Range is the range of cells that you want evaluated based on specified criteria.

 - Criteria_range1: criteria_range1 is the range of cells from where you would like to specify 1st criteria

-- Criteria1: Criteria 1 is the 1st criteria that need to be specified from Criteria_range1.
+- Criteria1: Criteria 1 is the 1st criterion that needs to be specified from Criteria_range1.

 - Criteria_range2: If you look at the syntax Criteria_range2 looks optional.
 It is the range of cells from where you would like to specify 2nd criteria

-- Criteria2: Criteria 2 is the 2nd criteria that need to be specified from Criteria_range2.
+- Criteria2: Criteria 2 is the 2nd criterion that need to be specified from Criteria_range2.